Secure CheckoutPersonal information is secured with SSL technology.

 Energy engineering researchers, practitioners and graduate students.
 Professors of energy economics and policy in energy engineering-related graduate courses.
 Instructors in industry courses.
 Energy planners and policy makers

-Part I - Traditional aspects of energy systems (or: Fundamentals of energy industries)
+Part I - Fundamentals of the energy industry

 1. The energy system